beastaugh/formalmethods/README.md

 mathematical techniques employed by philosophers.

-The files included here form my contribution to that seminar: a presentation of the compactness and Löwenheim--Skolem theorems, two of the fundamental results in model theory.
+The files included here form my contribution to that seminar: a presentation of the compactness and Löwenheim–Skolem theorems, two of the fundamental results in model theory.
 The Munich Center for Mathematical Philosophy have made the [PDF version] available from the section of their website on [learning mathematical philosophy].

---- Benedict Eastaugh, February 2012
+— Benedict Eastaugh, February 2012

 [Formal Methods]:
   http://eis.bris.ac.uk/~rp3959/Richard_Pettigrews_homepage/Formal_Methods.html